 III.
 International Trade Indicators

-a.
-The Evolution of the IMS
+1. The Evolution of IMS

-b.
-Exchange rate determination
+2. Exchange rate determination

 V. Commercial Policy

 O1.
 Understand the importance of operations management.